hgscott/marine-library-resequencing/README.md

 You can probably add the vcf-annotator.py file to your python path so that you can run the file from a different directory without typing the whole path but I haven't done that yet.

-The website says that it should be able to doone of our VCFs in about 10 sec. so this will be SO MUCH BETTER than my script.
+The website says that it should be able to do one of our VCFs in about 10 sec. so this will be SO MUCH BETTER than my script.